pointdexter3/pointdexter3/README.md

 In my spare time I like to stay active, learn new things, exercise my green thumbs, and bake 🏃‍♂️📚🪴🥐.

-🌱 I’m currently learning React/Nextjs, Latex, and generally playing around.
+🌱 I’m currently learning React/Nextjs.

 <!--
 **pointdexter3/pointdexter3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.